 The After-Birth Experiences No One Talks About

-When I was expecting my daughter, I researched everything I could think of that I might need to know about pregnancy, labor and delivery, taking care of a baby, and what to expect from my own body post partum.
+When I was expecting my daughter, I researched everything I could think of that I might need to know about pregnancy, labor and delivery, taking care of a baby, and what to expect from my own body postpartum.
 However, no matter how much research you try to do, there will always be things you have never heard about until you experience them for yourself.
+Like the after-birth experiences no one talks about.

-Something that is not widely shared in discussions surrounding the birth experience and caring for a newborn is the strange new ways in which your post partum body will behave.
+Something that is not widely shared in discussions surrounding the birth experience and caring for a newborn is the strange new ways in which your postpartum body will behave.
 Everybody’s experience is unique, so it’s not possible to know exactly how your own body will respond to giving birth and recovery.
-However, to give you a heads up on some possibilities I was unaware of and surprised by, I have created a list of ten of my odd post partum experiences.
+However, to give you a heads-up on some possibilities I was unaware of and surprised by, I have created a list of ten of my odd after-birth experiences.

 1. You might have cold sweats for a few weeks …